bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

 ## Step 3: Function Components

 The renderer can now efficiently create and mutate DOM nodes.
-However, we always have to call the `render()` method with a full tree which looks more or less exactly like the HTML we want to render.
+However, we currently have to call the `render()` method with a full tree which looks more or less exactly like the HTML we want to render.
 The feature which makes JSX shine is that we can use the same syntax and diffing algorithm to encapsulate parts of the tree as *components.* To do this in Crank, we make the tags of elements reference a *function* rather than a string, and call that function with the element’s props when walking the element tree.

 ```jsx
 function Greeting({color, children}) {